mann-chauhan/Decorator-/README.md

 # Virtual Room Decorator SDXL

 A Django web application that generates beautiful room designs using AI.
-Users can input text prompts describing their dream room, and the application will generate realistic room images using the SDXL model via Hugging Face's inference API.
+Users can input text prompts describing their dream room, and the application will generate realistic room images using the SDXL-Lightning model via Hugging Face's inference API.

 ## Features

-- 🎨 **AI-Powered Room Generation**: Uses SDXL model for high-quality room designs
+- 🎨 **AI-Powered Room Generation**: Uses SDXL-Lightning model for high-quality room designs
 - 💡 **Example Prompts**: Click-to-use example prompts for inspiration
 - ⚡ **Real-time Generation**: Fast image generation with loading animations
 - 📱 **Responsive Design**: Beautiful, modern UI that works on all devices